SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 That is, every possible value of the type being considered must be matched by one of the ``switch`` cases.
-If it's not appropriate to provide a case for every possible value, you can define a default catch-all case to cover any values that are not addressed explicitly.
+If it's not appropriate to provide a case for every possible value, you can define a default case to cover any values that are not addressed explicitly.
-This catch-all case is indicated by the ``default`` keyword, and must always appear last.
+This default case is indicated by the ``default`` keyword, and must always appear last.

 This example uses a ``switch`` statement to consider